vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_plugin_installation.html.md

 If you belong to one of these categories, you are the kind of audience we looking for.

-* Hacker kind of people
+* Hacker kind of people.
+Those who are impatient & do not care
 * People who have prior java knowledge
 * People having no/little knowledge of Android (including the guys who have never made an Android app earlier)